scottmdavies/rcmgb-code-club/python-pi-flask-qrscanner/README.md

 ## Summary

 + Use mobile phone or tablet to scan QR code
-+ QR Code could be printed on business card or on an e-ink display
++ QR Code could be printed on business cards or on an e-ink display
 + Mobile phone or tablet with camera connects to museum Wifi
 + Redirect to RaspberryPi server, alternatively turn RPi into a hotspot
 + Server hosts JS for QR Scanner and handles routing of QR data to fetch database items